A pack of wolves we are

 might we halt

 I glower with yearning as another twilight is born to the sea, glistening with soft rage.
-The rhythmic vibration of townsfolk music reverberates through the alley, and I picture rainbow ladies with their swishing skirts, spiralling into the arms of partners.
-My face, fresh and inspired by joy, gleams amongst these, my limbs twirling to a trumpet’s blow.
-A lustful smile tugs at my lips, and I am lugged into a daze.
+The rhythmic vibration of music from the town square reverberates through the alley, and I picture rainbow ladies with their swishing skirts, spiralling into the arms of thier partners.
+My face, fresh and inspired by joy, gleams among them, my limbs twirling to a trumpet’s blow.
+A lustful smile tugs at my lips, and I fall into a daze.
 The sound of footsteps clacking upon worn cobblestone, I do not hear.

 Amongst evil lies